East Bay Herbals

 6-month Intensive study on the pharmacology of herb/drug interactions with Ingrid Bauer, MD and Benjamin Zappin, LAc.

-Concurrent: 1-year volunteer position working as clinical herbalist at the Charlotte Maxwell Clinic (CMC) in Oakland, California.
+1-year volunteer position working as a clinical herbalist at the Charlotte Maxwell Clinic (CMC) in Oakland, California.
 CMC serves underserved populations of women with or recovering from cancer.

-Will comes to the field of pulse diagnostics with over 30 years of practice.
+Will comes to the field of pulse diagnostics and Traditional Chinese Medicine with over 30 years of practice.
 He is the former president of the Oriental Academy at Austin, and a professional astrologer.
 He holds a clinical practice in both Austin, Texas and British Columbia, Canada.

-Trained artisan baker and pastry chef by Chuck and Carla Conway of Obread Bakery.
-Skill set includes European style baking using naturally leavened bread to create hand crafted artisan food.
+Trained artisan baker and pastry chef.
+Trained by Chuck and Carla Conway of Obread Bakery in Shelburne, VT.
+Skill set includes European-style baking using naturally leavened bread to create hand-crafted artisan food.
 Special emphasis on utilizing organic and local ingredients, and creating nourishing food for the community.

-Special studies in medicinal foods and the incorporation of herbal medicine into cooking at Palais des Fees in Varennes, France.
+Special studies in medicinal foods and the incorporation of herbal medicine in cooking at Palais des Fees in Varennes, France.

-Other experience includes a stage at The Granarium in Umbria, Italy, and a 6-month Internship at Chez Panisse, in Berkeley, California, a 3-month pastry chef position at Pizza on Earth in Charlotte, Vermont, and a 3-month pastry chef position at Butch & Babes in Burlington, VT
+Other experience includes a week-long stage at The Granarium in Umbria, Italy, a 6-month Internship at Chez Panisse, in Berkeley, California, a 3-month pastry chef position at Pizza on Earth in Charlotte, Vermont, and a 3-month pastry chef position at Butch & Babes in Burlington, VT

 Mentors + Teachers